gelrii/Fedora-PostInstall/README.md

 - Integrate support for automatically discovering what OS is running and running different scripts accordingly (a meta postinstall script).
 - Integrate Google Chrome installation support for those that need Flash.
 - Integrate automatic downloader for the latest Tor browser bundle.
 (Pipe the downloads.html page into curl and grep out the current 64-bit .tar.gz link?)
-- Give the script the ability to detect whether or not it is being run as root, and quit if it is not.
-This is to prevent the script asking for multiple sudo passwords along the way, since almost everything it does (installs, updates, kernel modules etc.) requires root.

 #Changelog